Appalachian State vs. Western Kentucky Boca Raton Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 - The Mountaineers are 6-4 ATS when favored by 3 points or more this season.

-- When Appalachian State puts up more than 28.7 points, it is 7-2 against the spread and 9-0 overall.
+- Appalachian State is 7-2 against the spread and 9-0 overall this season when the team notches more than 28.7 points.

-- Appalachian State is 6-2 against the spread and 8-0 overall when the team churns out more than 422.5 yards.
+- Appalachian State is 6-2 against the spread and 8-0 overall when the team picks up more than 422.5 yards.

-- The Mountaineers have 21 giveaways this season, while the Hilltoppers have 27 takeaways .

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.